sleepybuns/atm-project/break-it.md

 should return a list of search results for repositories matching "atm".
 Make sure you select one that is under `cmsc414-marsh/teams`.
-If you want to download multiple potential targets before deciding on one, we recommend doing it with a command like:
+If you want to download multiple potential targets before deciding on one, we recommend doing it with a command like (for a hypothetical team named "Gizmonic"):

     git clone https://gitlab.cs.umd.edu/cmsc414-marsh/teams/Gizmonic/atm Gizmonic